RANDCorporation/value-of-env-surveillance/README.md

 ## Where to start

-Use the `./R/scripts/00_single_run_test.R` file to run the model for a few specific scenarios.
-Then, use the `./R/scripts/01_run_model_experiments.R` file to run a set of model experiments.
-You may also use that file as a starting point for defining and running your own experimental designs.
+Use the `./R/scripts/01_single_run_test.R` file to run the model for a few specific scenarios.
+Then, use the `./R/scripts/02_sample_analysis.R` file to run a sample experimental design.
+Finally, the `.R\scripts\03_run_larger_exp_design` to run the experimental design we will use in our analysis.

 ## Organization